 They may chew on things around the house, such as pillows or window blinds.
 If penned up, they may attempt to free themselves of their enclosure, which can result in painful injuries and expensive veterinary treatments.

 While the most common symptoms of Yorkie separation anxiety are destruction and excessive vocalization, other behaviors may also exist.
 These may include trembling, salivation, depression, refusal to eat, and even your Yorkie eating its own poop.

 How to treat Yorkie anxiety

 The most helpful thing you can do for your Yorkie is to speak with your veterinarian.
 Your vet will be able to help you determine if the anxiety is triggered by a specific situation or if it is an overarching problem.
 They will also be able to determine if there are any health issues that may be impacting your Yorkie.

 Consider consulting with a professional dog trainer.
 These behaviors are not easy to tackle and a specialist may be able to help you select an approach best suited for your pup.
-We also recommend checking out Brandon McMillan’s MasterClass on dog training or the 10-week course from K9 Training Institute.
+We also recommend checking out Brandon McMillan’s MasterClass on dog training or the free workshop from K9 Training Institute.

 It’s important to stick to the treatment plan your vet provides for you.
 Research findings have shown that the best indicator of treatment success is the consistency of the owner in implementing the treatment.